mynameiswong/IntroToProg-Python-Mod07/docs/index.md

 **Post Files to GitHub**<br/>
 In this module, we need to post our Word document and Python file on a public GitHub repository so that others may review it.

-**My GitHub repository:**<br/>
 [My GitHub Repository](https://github.com/mynameiswong/IntroToProg-Python-Mod07)

 **Add a GitHub Webpage**<br/>
 We will also need to add a GitHub webpage to your repository.
-In this assignment, we must take the text, images, and links from your Word document and put them into the GitHub webpage.
+In this assignment, we must take the text, images, and links from your Word document and put them into the GitHub webpage.<br/>

-**My GitHub Webpage:**<br/>
 [My GitHub Webpage](https://mynameiswong.github.io/IntroToProg-Python-Mod07/)

 **Summary**<br/>